 The event is a copperative effort provided by the Tri-Basin NRD, Lower Republican NRD, Nebraska Extension, Post Rock Extension, the Natural Resources Conservation Service and the US Army Corps of Engineers.
 The Water Jamboree will be held on two days (a Tuesday and Wednesday or Wednesday and Thursday) in late April.
-Activities are held both indoors and outdoors at the South Central 4-H Center and the Harlan County Reservoir.
+Activities are held both indoors and outdoors at the Camp Joy and the Harlan County Reservoir.

 2022 will be the 29th year for the Water Jamboree.
 Approximately 500 students and 60 adult volunteers attend the festival.